Make a date with yourself to reflect on your life. Here are ten questions to ask yourself and help you reflect on your past 100 days:

-- What is my current season?
-Is it winter?—Things seem to be in hibernation, no growth.
-Autumn?—Things are slowing down; somethings are falling away and apart.
-Spring?—I see fresh beginnings, shaking off the cold of the winter.
-Summer?—Things are thriving.
+1. What is my current season?
+Is it winter?
+Things seem to be in hibernation, no growth.
+Autumn?
+Things are slowing down; somethings are falling away and apart.
+Spring?
+I see fresh beginnings, shaking off the cold of the winter.
+Summer?
+Things are thriving.
 More activities.
 There is a season for everything.
 Knowing your season may help you to identify what’s happening in your life.

-- How is my relationship with the people in my family?
+6. How is my relationship with the people in my family?
 Have I taken more than I give?
 Have I taken anyone for granted?
-If you have a faith in God, you can also ask: how is your relationship with God?
+You can also ask: how is your relationship with God?

-- Taking stock of my life for the past 100 days, what can I stop doing?
-It can be to stop depriving yourself of sleeping less than 7 hours.
+9. Taking stock of my life for the past 100 days, what can I stop doing?
+For example, it can be to stop depriving yourself from sleeping less than 7 hours.

 You don’t have to rush to complete this by today.
 I’d suggest setting an appointment with yourself, mark a date in your calendar for this week or next, and enjoy the process of taking the time to take care of yourself by pausing to check your inner and outer world.

 I pray that something beautiful will happen in your life through this exercise.

 Send me HopeMail!